sdc2018/wondrlab-crosssell/wondrlab-crosssell-progress.md

 # Wondrlab Cross-Selling Management System - Progress Report

 ## Overview
-This document summarizes the progress made on implementing import/export functionality for the Wondrlab Cross-Selling Management System.
+This document summarizes the progress made on implementing the Wondrlab Cross-Selling Management System.
 The system is designed to centralize client, service, and opportunity data to facilitate cross-selling across different Business Units (BUs).

 ## Completed Tasks